Albertus Magnus College

 Inquiries regarding the accreditation status by the Commission should be directed

-Commission on Institutions of Higher Education
+New England Commission of Higher Education

 Albertus Magnus College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 The business programs in the following degrees are accredited by the IACBE: